 The Foundation elects all of the members of the LSU Property Foundation's board of directors and, therefore, is considered to have a majority voting interest in the LSU Property Foundation's board.
 The LSU Property Foundation is the sole member of the LSU Museum, LLC, the Foundation Office Building, LLC, and the Nicholson Gateway Project, LLC.
-The LSU Property Foundation was the sole member of the Equine Lameness Unit, LLC and the Admissions and Recruiting Center, LLC which were dissolved during the year ended June 30, 2021, and the Veterans Center, LLC which was dissolved during the year ended June 30, 2022.
+The LSU Property Foundation was the sole member of the Veterans Center, LLC which was dissolved during the year ended June 30, 2022.

 The Foundation is considered to have a majority voting interest in the LSU Real Estate and Facilities Foundation ("LSU REFF"), a supporting organization of the Board of Supervisors of Louisiana State University and Agricultural and Mechanical College and the LSU Foundation.
-LSU REFF is the sole member of the Greenhouse District Project, LLC, Recital Hall, LLC, Memorial Tower Plaza, LLC, Hilltop Arboretum Projects, LLC, Geology Field Camp, LLC, Burden Museum and Gardens, LLC, LSU-A Student Service Building, LLC, LSU-A Allied Health Facility, LLC, Bengal Village, LLC, Charity Hospital Redevelopment, LLC, University Lakes, LLC, Mobility Transit, LLC, ULS, LLC, Pilots Pointe, LLC, BSL3 Lab, LLC, HPL Fieldhouse, LLC, and Utilities Modernization, LLC.
-LSU REFF was the sole member of SLA, LLC which was dissolved during the year ended June 30, 2021.
+LSU REFF is the sole member of the Greenhouse District Project, LLC, Recital Hall, LLC, Hilltop Arboretum Projects, LLC, Geology Field Camp, LLC, Burden Museum and Gardens, LLC, LSU-A Student Service Building, LLC, LSU-A Allied Health Facility, LLC, Bengal Village, LLC, Charity Hospital Redevelopment, LLC, University Lakes, LLC, Mobility Transit, LLC, ULS, LLC, Pilots Pointe, LLC, BSL3 Lab, LLC, HPL Fieldhouse, LLC, Utilities Modernization, LLC, LSU-A Development, LLC, and HSC-NO Property Redevelopment, LLC.
+LSU REFF was the sole member of Memorial Tower Plaza, LLC which was dissolved during the year ended June 30, 2022.

-As such, the consolidated financial statements of the Foundation include the accounts of the LSU Foundation, the LSU Property Foundation, those LLCs for which the LSU Property Foundation is the sole member, the LSU Real Estate and Facilities Foundation, and the LLCs for which the LSU Real Estate and Facilities Foundation is the sole member.
+As such, the consolidated financial statements of the Foundation include the accounts of the LSU Foundation, Cook Legacy, LLC, whose sole member is the LSU Foundation, the LSU Property Foundation, those LLCs for which the LSU Property Foundation is the sole member, the LSU Real Estate and Facilities Foundation, and the LLCs for which the LSU Real Estate and Facilities Foundation is the sole member.